fabian416/sami/README.md

 This command deploys a test smart contract to the local network.
 The contract is located in `packages/foundry/contracts` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/foundry/script` to deploy the contract to the network.
 You can also customize the deploy script.

 4. On a third terminal, start your backend by running first:

-> NOTE: You can skip this step now, backend is not yet implemented.

 ```
 yarn backend:build